ucpu/cage/README.md

 ## Portable

 - runs on Windows and Linux
-  - MacOS does not have required OpenGL version, but is otherwise supported
 - self-contained
   - most dependencies are accessed as git submodules and compiled in
   - there are just few package requirements on linux